SETI/rms-opus/import/README.md

 edit the top of import/build_db.py

- sudo python build_db.py all
+nohup sudo python build_db.py all > ~/log.txt &

+then when it's done do a deploy so caches get refreshed.

+to build the NEW schema:

 	build_models.py

-to build the NEW schema

-takes care of django files too so just run build_db.py and that's your db
+	takes care of django files too
+	so just run build_db.py and that's your db

 /// old stuff: ** don't use the fab file **